BTI-US/Lotso_Airdrop_Server/README.md

 ## Shell Scripts

-For testing purposes, we provide two scripts: `manually_trigger_airdrop.sh` and `add_whitelist_for_address.sh`.
+For testing purposes, we provide two scripts: `delete_airdrop_record.sh` and `add_whitelist_for_address.sh`.
 The first script updates specific records in a MySQL database based on user input, while the second script allows for the insertion or deletion of records in a specific table.
 Both scripts are designed to be run directly from the terminal.

 ### Delete Airdrop Record